lspevak/ml-samples/README.md

-# Machine learning samples and experiments
+# Machine learning samples

+This is a collection of Jupyter notebooks containing ad-hoc personal experiments with machine learning.